Full-scope group benefits advisory.

 In-person enrollment walkthrough

 HR question on a Tuesday morning?
 Employee confused about a claim?
-Viviana picks up.
+Your service lead picks up.
 Direct line, no ticket system.
 Same person, all year.

 Sample enrollment-week timeline